 Speaking of art — if you’re an artist eager to capture the Midas touch of the season, why not simply station your easel near a covered bridge and paint until the sun sets?
 The 465-foot Cornish-Windsor Covered Bridge is the longest two-span covered bridge in the world and the longest wooden bridge in the US.
 In autumn, it’s an extra-special sight.

-Wherever you choose, though, inspiration will find you — outdoor art exhibits and sculpture parks crisscross the state, each a COVID-friendly opportunity to explore Vermont’s art scene.
+Wherever you choose, though, inspiration will find you — outdoor art exhibits and sculpture parks crisscross the state.
 Many are easily accessible and make great fodder for morning walks — case in point, the downtown Rutland murals.

 Fall is still harvest season, of course, and pleasant strolls can also be had at many of Vermont’s farms.
 Sam Mazza’s in Colchester, just one prime example, grows fresh produce on 250 acres and features an in-store bakery and fantastic corn maze for the family.
 Then there are farm stands and farmers markets — about 85 of the latter dot the state, with tiny towns holding markets on the village greens.
 The Burlington Farmers Market has an impressive lineup, though markets in smaller cities, like Rutland and Montpelier, certainly hold their own.